dmeverly/dmeverly.github.io/Pages/about.md

 With post-baccalaureate certifications in:

 - Computational AI
-- Computer Science Theory & Practice
-- Computer Security & Privacy
 - Computer Science

-My course of study is weighted heavily in topics such as:
+My course of study is weighted heavily in:

 - Applied and Computational Machine Learning
 - Computer Vision